BUFFET-Programm/BUFFET/README.md

 ## Achievement
-For the first time, our program was sent to the Khwarazmi Youth Festival, which is a big festival in Iran and holds competitions in various fields.
-Our program reached the first place in the province in this competition and participated in the national level judging, the results of which will be determined soon.
+For the first time, our program was sent to the Khwarazmi Youth Festival, which is a big festival in Iran and holds competitions in various disciplines.
+Our program reached the first place in Khorasan Razavi province and the second place in the country.

 ![jashnvare-final](https://github.com/user-attachments/assets/6356af82-3511-45fe-8877-6e5a22352175)